-The company has completed the backward integration projects at an outlay of INR 444 Cr comprising of enhancing the capacities of pulp and paper, Chemical Recovery Plant and Captive Power Plant in March 2021 which will lead to reduced production costs.
-The results of cost reduction initiatives and operational efficiencies will continue to be more visible in the current financial year 2021-22 as your company has implemented these initiatives to optimize capacity utilization, cost reduction, new products, optimizing production of better margin products by undertaking modification and up-gradation project consisting of a pulp mill, a chemical recovery plant and a captive power plant, for improving the cost effectivity, product quality and operations.
+The company has completed the backward integration projects at an outlay of INR 444 Cr comprising of enhancing the capacities of pulp and paper, Chemical Recovery Plant and Captive Power Plant in March 2021 which have led to better operational efficiencies-and reducing production costs.
+The results of cost reduction initiatives and operational efficiencies will continue to be more visible in the current financial year 2022-23 as your company has implemented these initiatives to optimize capacity utilization, cost reduction, new products, optimizing production of better margin products by undertaking modification and upgradation project consisting of a pulp mill, a chemical recovery plant and a captive power plant, for improving the cost effectivity, product quality and operations.